 A print from Manchurian walnut leaves, which grow in Siberia.
 The other, a bright “yang” leaf, is placed over the text of a male Shinto purification ritual.

-Even Lotuses Would Be Amazed
+Even Lotuses Would Be Amazed (Sold)

 This work is a result of my reflection on ghost cities in China.
 The city of Kangbashi, in particular, completely stunned me.
 Built for one and a half million people with full infrastructure, it stands completely empty—no one lives there.
 Along with me, the lotuses on the lake gaze with their round eyes, blinking in bewilderment.
 The dissonance between the square forms of the metropolis and the round, organic shapes of nature, combined with a warm - cold color palette, enhances the impression.